mckennatim/hooks/README.md

 ## log
+## 07-cascada

+### authentication process
+signin gets a token  with appid signin from soauth.
+It uses that preliminary token to get a list of locations then a list of apps at that location

-### 06
+### 06-factor_out_mqtt-hooks

 npm package @mckennatim/mqtt-hooks now being used

-A custom package to add Context provider and hooks to react apps that connect to esp8266 and esp32 based sensor/relays/timers.
+A custom package used by https://sitebuilt.net/qr/ to add Context provider and hooks to react apps that connect to esp8266 and esp32 based sensor/relays/timers.
 Applications can use any subset of sensors, relays and timers from one or more devices.
 Talks to both mqtt broker and to server providing application configuration for a particulr location and device owner.
 Uses apikey provided from authentication and location

 ### 05-try-mqtt-beta0